 The City of Aliso Viejo is committed to protecting the health, safety and welfare of the community, including our business owners and their employees.
 We understand that many businesses in Aliso Viejo have experienced operational disruption and financial strain due to the COVID-19 outbreak, and as your City, we are dedicated to working closely with partner agencies to gather Federal, State, and local resources to help business owners and their workforce navigate through this difficult time.

-While the City of Aliso Viejo does not offer small business loans or grants, we are available as a conduit for information, resources and assistance wherever possible.
+The City of Aliso Viejo is available as a conduit for information, resources and assistance wherever possible.
 The City will continue to explore opportunities to offer additional resources as we are able.

 Please visit this page often, as we will be regularly updating it with new resources and amended links.